reactjs/react.dev/src/content/reference/react-dom/findDOMNode.md

 ### Adding a wrapper `<div>` element {/*adding-a-wrapper-div-element*/}

-Sometimes a component needs to know the position and size of its children.
+Sometimes a Component needs to know the position and size of its children.
 This makes it tempting to find the children with `findDOMNode(this)`, and then use DOM methods like [`getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) for measurements.

 There is currently no direct equivalent for this use case, which is why `findDOMNode` is deprecated but is not yet removed completely from React.
 In the meantime, you can try rendering a wrapper `<div>` node around the content as a workaround, and getting a ref to that node.
 However, extra wrappers can break styling.